olcf/olcf-user-docs/data/index.rst

 Purge
 =====

 To keep the Lustre file system exceptionally performant, files that have not been accessed (e.g., read) or modified within 90 days in the project and user areas are purged.
 Please make sure that valuable data is moved off of these systems regularly.
-See HPSS Data Archival System for information about using the HSI and HTAR utilities and Globus to archive data on HPSS.
+See :ref:`data-hpss` for information about using the HSI and HTAR utilities and Globus to archive data on HPSS.

 ======================================================================